dmigwi/amity-golang/README.md

 ### [Amity-Golang]

-This is a Golang version of the original system built in python.
+This is the Amity room allocations system built in golang.

 Visit [Amity Space Allocation System](http://andela-dmigwi.github.io/amity-space-allocation/) for more information.

 Amity is an [Andela](http://andela.com) facility that has several rooms in it.
 A room can be either a **Living Space** or an **Office Space**.
-An Office Space can accomodate a maximum of 6 people and the Living Space can accomodate a maximum of 4 at ago.
+An Office Space can accomodate a maximum of six people and the Living Space can accomodate a maximum of four people at ago.

-The Amity Space Allocation allocate people either The Living Space or The Office Space.
+The Amity Space Allocation allocate people either Livingspace or Officespace.

 A room can be allocated **ONLY** to a staff or a fellow at Andela.
 Staff cannot be allocated any living spaces.
  Fellows have a choice to choose a living space or not.